necolas/react-native-web/packages/react-native-web-docs/src/pages/docs/components/scoll-view.md

 All the props supported by [View]({{ '/docs/view' | url }}).
 {% endcall %}

+{% call macro.prop('centerContent', '?boolean') %}
+When `true`, the scroll view automatically centers the content when the content is smaller than the scroll view bounds; when the content is larger than the scroll view, this property has no effect.
+{% endcall %}

 {% call macro.prop('contentContainerStyle', '?Style') %}
 These styles will be applied to the scroll view content container which wraps all of the child views.
 {% endcall %}

 {% call macro.prop('disableScrollViewPanResponder', '?boolean = false') %}
 When `true`, the default `PanResponder` on the `ScrollView` is disabled, and full control over pointers inside the `ScrollView` is left to its child components.
 This is meant to be used when native "snap-to" scrolling behavior is needed.